bitextor/vecalign/README.md

 $LASER/tasks/embed/embed.sh bleualign_data/overlaps.de de bleualign_data/overlaps.de.emb
 ```

-Note that LASER will not overwrite an embedding file if it exsts, so you may need to run first `rm bleualign_data/overlaps.fr.emb bleualign_data/overlaps.de.emb`.
+Note that LASER will not overwrite an embedding file if it exists, so you may need to run first `rm bleualign_data/overlaps.fr.emb bleualign_data/overlaps.de.emb`.

+By default, the embeddings will be generated **automatically** when running `./vecalign.py` if the provided embeddings do not exist.
+In this case, these embeddings will be generated using [Sentence Transformers](https://github.com/UKPLab/sentence-transformers).

+When using different embeddings, the dimensionality will be needed to be modified acording to the tool.
+In the case of LASER, the dimensionality is 1024, but in the case of Sentence Transformers is 768 (check out the option `--embeddings_dim` of `vecalign.py`).

 ### Publications